Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Introduction

-In this paper, we take inspiration from medical ultrasonic imaging, a field where contrast and resolution are paramount, from their usage of non-linear beamforming methods, which have been shown to drastically improve image quality.
-This paper focuses on the application of the Delay-Multiply-and-Sum (DMAS) combined with the optional Coherence Factor (CF) weighting for in-air acoustic imaging.
+Given the constraints of real-time, high dynamic range acoustic imaging, there is a need for a spatial signal processing algorithm that offers better image quality than for example DAS, without incurring the computational complexity and model dependence of MVDR or MUSIC.
+In this paper, we take inspiration from medical ultrasonic imaging, a field where contrast and resolution are paramount, from their usage of non-linear beamforming methods, which have been shown to drastically enhance image contrast and suppress sidelobe levels.
+In the biomedical field non-linear beamforming has been extensively explored to enhance contrast and resolution.
+We focused on the application of the Delay-Multiply-and-Sum (DMAS) \cite{lim2008confocal} combined with the optional Coherence Factor (CF) \cite{coherencehollman1999} weighting for in-air acoustic imaging.
+This methodology has demonstrated superior contrast ratios and increased range resolution in various biomedical applications, ranging from standard piezoelectric transducers to recent PMUT-based systems \cite{Mantalenadmasius2025}, but remains relatively unexplored in the context of in-air acoustic arrays.

 The core principle of DMAS is to introduce a non-linear multiplication of delayed (or so-called pre-steered or pre-aligned) microphone signals.
-This operation effectively suppresses side-lobes and enhances image contrast by exploiting spatial coherence.
-Meanwhile, the coherence factor is used as a spatial weighting function to further reduce imaging artifacts.
-This methodology has demonstrated superior contrast ratios and increased range resolution in biomedical applications \cite{lim2008confocal, dmasmatrone, mulani2022higher, Mantalenadmasius2025} but remains relatively unexplored in the context of in-air acoustic arrays.
+The DMAS algorithm as implemented for biomedical ultrasound by G. Matrone et al. \cite{dmasmatrone} has seen various adaptations to reduce its computational load, such as the algebraic factorization proposed by A. Ramalli et al. \cite{Ramalli2017}, baseband implementations \cite{shen2021}, and double-stage approximations \cite{Mozaffarzadeh2018}.
+While these optimization strategies have proven effective for standard second-order non-linearities, and specific higher-order formulations have been investigated for photoacoustic imaging \cite{mulani2022higher}, the specific requirements of in-air sonar necessitate an efficient, generalized approach capable of handling arbitrary orders.

 The primary contributions of this paper are twofold: \begin{enumerate} \item We propose and detail the implementation of the DMAS-CF technique specifically for ultrasonic in-air microphone arrays, addressing its unique challenges.
 We propose an efficient implementation method based on the Newton-Girard binomial expansion theorem and accelerated implementation on GPU hardware. \item We provide a direct, quantitative comparison between the DMAS-CF method and others in both simulation and real-world experiments, demonstrating significant improvements of the DMAS approaches over classical beamforming. \end{enumerate} This paper is organized as follows: Section \ref{sec:methods} reviews the theoretical basis and implementation of our proposed solution.
 Section \ref{sec:results} details both quantitative comparison in simulation and shows real-world experimental results validating its real-time usage.
 Finally, section \ref{sec:conclusion} offers conclusions and directions for future work.